-The deposition area was observed to be in good condition (refer to Appendix A for the deposition area location).
+The deposition area was observed to be in good condition (Appendix A indicates the location of the deposition area at the time of the visual observation on October 28, 2021).
 Signs of ground movement, such as sloughing or sliding, cracking, subsidence, or bulging, were not observed in the deposition area.
 No deposition was occurring at the time of the visual observation.
 The deposition area was appropriately graded so that ash contact water would collect and be contained within the deposition area.
+A small amount of ponded water resulting from a recent rain event was observed within the deposition area (Appendix A indicates the location of the ponded water at the time of the visual observation).
 A berm that was several feet in height was in place around the perimeter of the deposition area to prevent migration of ash contact water out of the deposition area.
 Fugitive dust was not observed in the deposition area.
 The typical condition of the deposition area is depicted in Photograph 1.